Qyriad/rocontrol/README.md

 # Interface de Fusée ![Python 3](https://img.shields.io/badge/python-3-blue.svg)
-An interface for fusée gelée.
+Interface de Fusée is an interface for fusée gelée.
+It runs a webserver that lets you easily do Switch haxing.

 ## Requirements
  * Python 3